ianfore/federated-analysis/README.md

 * 37 is the version of the human genome for the coordinates in the VCF file (38 is also supported)

 * 75 is the build of ensembl for retrieving gene names for the coordinates (use 99 for hg38)

-* [13,17] is a list of chromosomes which contain the SNPs of interest (no spaces in string)

 * False is a boolean value for whether the VCF data is phased (True) or not (False)